A Level PhilosophyAQA (2 Years)

 We will use a whole host of methods to assist your learning.
 Sometimes you will be listening to a teacher explaining a philosophical idea; sometimes you will be taking notes.
 On other occasions you will be working in pairs or in small groups to research a particular topic area.
 You may be asked to prepare a presentation to deliver to the class or to read an article and report back on the key features of the text.
 All your learning experiences will be designed to enable you to fully understand the material and move swiftly from assimilating new information to applying it.
 One of the key skills you will be developing is the ability to evaluate arguments and communicate your response effectively.
 Each unit is accompanied by a course booklet to enable you to access the knowledge you require efficiently.
 We also hope to be able to offer you the chance to attend student conferences that will be directly relevant to the exams.

 We would recommend that you buy a textbook to support the work we do in class.
 We will give you a reading list with the details of the books we recommend.
 Textbooks are also available in the Learning Resources Centre.
 In addition each unit is accompanied by a course booklet produced here at Symonds.
+We will ask for a small contribution towards the printing of topics booklets at the start of the year.
 Expect your costs to be no more than £30 per year.
 We hope to offer trips to relevant student conferences where appropriate, these will however, be optional.
 The College has a student support fund for anyone who has difficulty meeting these costs.

 Methods & Patterns of Assessment

 There are two three hour exams at the end of the second year.
 All questions on the exam papers are compulsory.